“Are there any questions?”

 “Stop, please stop!”

-He cut the killing intent off, and the majority of the classroom gasped in relief as they rushed to get air back in their lungs.
+He cut the killing intent off, and most of the classroom gasped in relief as they rushed to get air back in their lungs.
 Taketa smiled, “You will learn to throw Kunai… when I say so.”

 Civilian Housing District, Sunagakure, Land of Wind, EN.